-Characteristic of our approach is that we are working very closely with client management and the client’s organisation in implementing practical and measurable improvements.
-We utilise and build on the existing experience within the organisation as well as contributing with new knowledge and techniques.
-While our goal is to deliver measurable results, our task is to pilot and educate our clients management and employees, and to get the organisation to take ownership of new practices and procedures.
+The main characteristic of our approach is that we work very closely with client management and the client’s organisation to implement practical and measurable improvements.
+We utilise and build on the existing experience within the organisation and contribute new knowledge and techniques.
+While our goal is to deliver measurable results, our task is to guide and instruct our client’s management and employees, and to support the organisation in taking ownership of new practices and procedures.
 We thrive on bringing efficiency and continuous improvements to our client’s organisations.

-In our extensive experience, and subsequently in accordance with the Mantec-way of running projects, our goal is that the change should arise from within the organisations themselves.
-Consequently, our methodology does not require any major shift in strategy, technology or large investments.
+Based on our extensive experience, we believe that change should come from within the organisation.
+That is the Mantec-way of running projects and, consequently, our methodology does not require any major shift in strategy, technology or large investments.

-The methodology has three distinct phases; Analysis, Implementation Project and Follow Up.
-The methodology that Mantec has developed is based upon our collective experience from more than 500 change and improvement projects.
+The methodology has three distinct phases; Analysis, Implementation Project and Follow-up.
+The methodology that Mantec has developed is based on our accumulated experience from more than 500 change and improvement projects.

 The basics in the Mantec methodology are to create an understanding and to implement.

 In the analysis phase, we define the current status perspective and establish improvement potentials, which of course are reviewed with the management.
 Our experience is that all analysis identifies gaps between goals and the actual business Processes, Systems, Organisation and Personnel (PSOP).